Hajj and Umrah Pilgrimage

-- seek shade where possible (light coloured umbrellas can be used to create shade)
+- seek shade where possible (consider using an umbrella to create shade)

-- use a protective sunscreen factor 15 or higher
+- use a protective sunscreen, factor 30 or higher

 Blood-borne Virus Transmission Associated with Shaving

-- use a licensed barber at officially designated centres and avoid street barbers.
+- only use officially licensed barbers at designated centres and avoid street barbers

-- check your barber is using a new disposable single use razor; or ask them to use your personal razor.
+- check the barber is using a new disposable single use razor; or ask them to use your personal razor

-- avoid all other kinds of razors, including the ones which have their blades changed after every shave.
+- avoid all other kinds of razors, including the ones which the blade is changed after every shave

-- ensure used blades are disposed of safely after use in designated containers.
+- dispose of razor blades safely after use in designated containers

-- Advice for those travelling to the Hajj (English)
+- Information leaflet for those travelling to Hajj (English)

-- Advice for those travelling to the Hajj (Arabic)
+- Information leaflet for those travelling to Hajj (Arabic)

-- Advice for those travelling to the Hajj (Bengali)
+- Information leaflet for those travelling to Hajj (Bengali)

-- Advice for those travelling to the Hajj (Urdu)
+- Information leaflet for those travelling to Hajj (Urdu)